It’s not often you get to hear the story of a real life, genuine, bona fide super hero. So sit yourself upright and drink this in.

 Our hero today is one Shavarsh Karapetyan, born in 1953.
 He was a Soviet Armenian finswimmer with the following accolades: 11-time World Record holder, 17-time World Champion, 13-time European Champion and 7-time USSR Champion.
 So, he was pretty good it seems.

-I’m not sure I think of athletes as true heros really though.
+I’m not sure I think of athletes as true heroes though.
 They do the sports because they like them and they train hard because they want to win.
-I know a lot of people think that playing, running, swimming or kicking a ball for your country is heroic but I disagree.
+I know a lot of people consider playing, running, swimming or kicking a ball for your country heroic but I disagree.
 Don’t hate.
 So, anyway, that’s not why he’s a hero.
 Read on.

 Good.
 That’s enough to be classed as a hero.
 But it’s not enough for Shavarsh Karapetyan.
 In February, 1985, he happened upon a burning building with people inside.
 What did he do?
 Well, I don’t think you have to ask; He was straight in there.
 He got severe burns and was hospitalised at length once again.